by Isaac Rozenfeld

 The Automated Installer is part of the new software deployment architecture introduced in Oracle Solaris 11.
 It simplifies installation, provides greater provisioning flexibility, and automatically ensures package dependencies.
 For more information about the features and benefits of this software deployment architecture, see Simplified Installation and Cloud Provisioning with Oracle Solaris 11.

-Using the Oracle Solaris Automated Installer (AI) you can create and manage services to install the Oracle Solaris 11 operating system over the network in a hands-off manner.
+Using the AI, you can create and manage services to install the Oracle Solaris 11.1 operating system over the network in a hands-off manner.

 Three significant steps are performed by various services during the installation process:

-Note: In environments in which DHCP is not permitted, there are alternate methods for getting the network identity to the system manually, such as through the use of network configuration arguments at the OpenBoot PROM (OBP) prompt on SPARC systems.
+Note: In environments where DHCP is not permitted, there are alternative methods for getting the network identity to the system manually, for example, through the use of network configuration arguments at the OpenBoot PROM (OBP) prompt on SPARC systems.
 It is possible to accomplish the installation by replacing the DHCP server with a step that otherwise provides a network identity to the client system.
 If your software is spread over multiple IPS repositories, it is also possible to install a system with software that is spread across multiple IPS repositories.

 Installation of the first system will be performed interactively, while the subsequent installation of the second system will be automated.